With pandemic rampaging in Alberta, Calgary hospitals face oxygen rationing

 And the oxygen shortage won't be fixed, the memo added, until June 2021.
 So don't take a breather just yet.

-Opposition Leader Rachel Notley observed that the letter makes it clear the continued increase in COVID-19 cases is having a severe impact on the whole health care system.
+Opposition leader Rachel Notley observed that the letter makes it clear the continued increase in COVID-19 cases is having a severe impact on the whole health-care system.
 "This is a consequence of the UCP's failure to prepare for a second wave."

-NDP Health Critic David Shepherd similarly ascribed the oxygen crisis to "a lack of leadership, preparation & action from Jason Kenney & the UCP.
+NDP health critic David Shepherd similarly ascribed the oxygen crisis to "a lack of leadership, preparation & action from Jason Kenney & the UCP.
 It didn't have to be this way."

-It sure looks as if the UCP had no real plan for the health care system to respond to the clinical impact of its trust in whatever the fast-food lobby and the bar industry have to say, plus its willingness to mollify its own wild-eyed Wexity fringe.
+It sure looks as if the UCP had no real plan for the health-care system to respond to the clinical impact of its trust in whatever the fast-food lobby and the bar industry have to say, plus its willingness to mollify its own wild-eyed Wexity fringe.

 The latter held a large rally in Calgary on Saturday, complete with a passel of Proud Boys, to decry COVID masks as an assault on liberty.
 The same people seem to have no problem with the UCP's plan to let insurance companies charge us higher rates if we won't knuckle under to letting them use our smart phones to monitor our driving behaviour.
 Go figure.
 But I digress.

-Practicing medicine in Alberta during a pandemic while Kenney's hand is on the tiller of the ship of state turns out to be about as much fun as sitting on the seabed in a leaking submarine while depth charges explode all around.
+Practising medicine in Alberta during a pandemic while Kenney's hand is on the tiller of the ship of state turns out to be about as much fun as sitting on the seabed in a leaking submarine while depth charges explode all around.

 The UCP's blinkered effort to restore the "Alberta advantage" without paying attention to the realities of COVID-19 is sucking the oxygen right out of this province!